flotzilla/OpiMc/README.md

 =======
 Internet-radio player for Orange Pi Zero written in Python2.

-Device use HD44780 display and sensor buttons to controll it.
+Device use HD44780 display and sensor buttons to control it.
-Also, use build-in http server to handle request remotely via json-api, using https connection and base http auth(yes, its lame)
+Also, use build-in http server to handle request remotely via json-api, using https connection and basic http auth

 Requirements